 - Employees working for companies with four or more employees.

-If you suspect that you may be eligible for benefits, it is important to seek the advice of a workers’ compensation attorney as soon as you are able to after your injury.
+If you suspect that you may be eligible for benefits, it is crucial to seek the advice of a workers’ compensation attorney as soon as you can after your injury.
 Shelly Leeke Law Firm is proud to offer complimentary initial consultations to review the unique facts and circumstances of your claim.
 We will meet with you at your home or wherever is most convenient for you, or you may come to one of our several office locations.

 - Employers and their insurance companies often have extensive resources and a team of legal professionals at their disposal when dealing with these claims, putting you at a disadvantage if you do not have legal counsel.

-By choosing a knowledgeable and experienced attorney to stand in your corner, you help level the playing field between yourself and your employer, as well as their insurance company.
+By choosing a knowledgeable and experienced South Carolina workers’ compensation attorney to stand in your corner, you help level the playing field between yourself and your employer, as well as their insurance company.